Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 a Jem line of jewelries and other products this year.
 And another doll was a San Diego Comic-Con exclusive with a

-Jerrica Quickswitch head and a very special box.
+Jerrica Quickswitch head and a very special box shaped as the Eiffel tower.

-So this turned out to the be the year of Jem herself mostly, with more looks for Jem than any other year,
+So this turned out to the be the year of Jem herself, with more looks for Jem than any other year,

-substitute dolls, aswell the year of male Jem dolls with three official releases.
+substitute dolls, aswell the year of male Jem dolls.

 Among collectors, there was a slight change in attitude, perhaps more noticable this year than before.